 In terms of which utilities are the renter’s responsibility, it largely depends on your lease terms, the type of rental, and the location.

-Certain communities advertise utilities as included as part of the monthly rent, an option that comes with its pros and cons (more on that later).
+Certain communities advertise utilities when renting as included as part of the monthly rent, an option that comes with its pros and cons (more on that later).
 But for most rentals, set-up and payment are up to you.

 Renting utilities you can generally expect to set up and pay for include: